Columbia River Rainbow Trout

 Getting to Black Bear Lodge:

 Northport is a 6.5-hour drive northeast of Seattle-Tacoma International Airport (SEA) and a 2.25-hour drive north of Spokane International Airport (GEG) in Spokane, Washington.
-You’ll need to arrive at the Lodge the evening before your trip starts.
+You will need to arrive at the Lodge the evening before your trip starts.
 Most guests rent a car to drive to Northport.

 Departure Day: You’ll check out after breakfast.
 You may drive ten minutes from the Lodge to explore Rossland, British Columbia, home to Red Mountain Resort.
 You will need a valid passport to visit Canada.